-All of the tasks were completed while the participants were wearing ISOTEMP-4000 chemical protection gear, including a complete body suit, rubber gloves and German DIN 14940 fire helmets with a 15 kg text and data train no self-contained breathing apparatus beneath (Dräger AG, Lübeck, Germany).
+All of the tasks were completed while the participants were wearing ISOTEMP-4000 chemical protection gear, including a complete body suit, rubber gloves and German DIN 14940 fire helmets with a 15 kg and train nol self-contained breathing apparatus beneath (Dräger AG, Lübeck, Germany).
 Since the use of the breathing apparatus requires special training and gualification, the participants did not connect it.